immobiliare/RealHTTP/Documentation/HTTPRequest.md

     $0["X-MyHeader"] = "SomeValue"
 }
 ```

-## Set Request Content

-IndomioHTTP provides a variety of methods to configure the content of a request; built in services includes:

-- JSON body configuration
-- Form URL Encoded
-- Query Parameters
-- Multipart Form Data / File Upload

 ### Set Query Parameters

 Setting query parameters which are added to the composed URL (`baseURL` + `route` or just absolute `route`) is pretty easy with the `query()` function: